Denmark-born, DJ, producer and record collector, Simone Ahà, reveals his indispensable kwaito/bubblegum classics.

 Buttherworth is a sublime piece of music from a bubblegum album with so many other good tracks.
 I do not know much about the band; I just really enjoy their style and sound.

 Ayobayo Band – The World Is Turning Around (1990)

 I just fell directly in love with Sandy B’s lo-fi kwaito sound the first time I heard it.
 The EP (of the same name) has just been reissued on Canadian label, Invisible City Editions.
 It contains other really good tracks like Student Night and Lifake.

 Jivaro – Feel Me (1989)

-This bubblegum/reggae ballad comes from an album of the name Saturday Fever, which contains a lot of good stuff.
+This bubblegum/reggae ballad comes from the album Saturday Fever, which contains a lot of good stuff.
 Also check out Your Way Is My Way and What Next.